ElectricTurtleGames/godot-octree/README.md

 lower octaves still contain arrays of objects that will be searched in `O(n)` time, so a higher branch depth will allow for much more efficient searches, at the cost of a larger data structure.

 For more information on usage, see the inline documentation.

+## GPU Acceleration
+Using the `glsl_point_search` library, the efficiency of searches can be improved using GLSL compute shaders to perform operations on the GPU intead of the CPU.
+There is very little effort on the user's part to utilize the GPU, but this method *cannot* be used in Compatability rendering mode.

+To use the GPU, simply replace the `Octree` node with the included `OctreeGPU` node, which will automatically perform searches via the compute shaders.
+Currently support search patterns are `Sphere`, `AABB` (rectangular prism, i.e. cube) and `Cylinder`.

 ## Planned Features
 - **Sector recalculation**: Monitoring of leaves to determine when a leaf has exited an octave, and subsequent re-assignment of that leaf to the new octave